mikependon/RepoDB/Docs/_build/html/_sources/pages/repositoryoperations.rst.txt

 .. highlight:: c#

 This connection extension method is used to execute a SQL Statement query from the database in fast-forward access.
-It returns an `IEnumerable` object with `dynamic` or `RepoDb.Interfaces.IDataEntity` type as its generic type.
+It returns an `IEnumerable` object with `dynamic` or `RepoDb.Interfaces.DataEntity` type as its generic type.

 Below are the parameters: